 As painful as the truth about your affair is, honesty is better than lies.
-But beware – this isn’t a blanket statement for all situations and all people!
-You need to think carefully about who you’re honest with, why you believe honesty is better than lies, what you will say, and how you will say it.
+But be careful – this isn’t a blanket statement for all situations and all people!
+Think carefully about who you’re honest with, why you believe the truth is worth telling, what you will say, and how you will say it.

 If you’re searching for tips on how to end an affair because you don’t know what to say to your affair partner, think carefully about his or her personality.
 Will hurt feelings turn into a need for revenge?
-Be careful, and be smart.
+Be cautious.
 This is why it is important to figure out why you got involved and why you want to end the affair.
-You need clarity and insight into your own motivations so you can share your intentions without making the breakup worse than it has to be.
+Get clarity and insight into your own motivations, so you can be honest without making the breakup more painful than it has to be.

 7. Expect the breakup to hurt – but you know that you will heal

 Ending an affair and healing won’t happen overnight.
 You’ll grieve the breakup because you love him.
 You’ll regret letting him go.
 You’ll wish you were back together, and you’ll cry yourself to sleep at night.
 But, you will heal and move on!
 You will be proud of yourself that you had the courage and dignity to end this affair, and you will find someone who treats you with respect and love.

 Protect yourself from his texts, phone calls, Facebook popups, emails, Facetime prompts, Tweets, blog comments, or notes at work.
 You’re just setting yourself up to be drawn back into cheating.
 Don’t let him con his way back into your life – this is one of the times you can’t be friends with your ex.
 It may seem cruel to both you and him, but it’s the best way to stop dating a married man.

 9. Make significant changes in your life